DataDog/documentation/content/en/agent/faq/host-metrics-with-the-container-agent.md

 ### Troubleshooting
 #### Missing disk metrics
-If you customized the Docker image or mount a custom directory to the Agent's `conf.d` folder, make sure the Disk check's default `conf.yaml` (or a customized `conf.yaml`) is present, or the check is disabled.
+If you customized the Docker image or mount a custom directory to the Agent's `conf.d` folder, do one of the following for the Disk check:

+- Make sure the default `conf.yaml` is present.
+- Enable a customized `conf.yaml`.
+- Disable the check.

 #### Permission denied errors
 You may see permission denied errors with the containerized Agent when collecting disk metrics from certain virtual mount points.
 This usually occurs when the host's entire root filesystem is exposed to the container.
 The Agent finds `shm` or `netns` mount points, which cannot generate metrics.